NIH FAQs: Biosketch and Other Support

 NIH has updated the format and instructions for the Other Support and Biographical Sketch pages to facilitate full disclosure of existing requirements.
 Requirements were clarified in the 2019 notice NOT-OD-19-114, which included disclosure of in-kind and foreign support, including support provided directly to the individual PI/key personnel (not to the institution).
 Details on the format changes can be found on NIH’s Other Support webpage and in the March 2021 notice NOT-OD-21-073.

-The new format is required for application due dates, JIT, and RPPR submissions on or after January 25, 2022, and can be used for submissions prior to that date.
-The disclosure requirements detailed in NOT-OD-19-114 continue to apply regardless of whether the current or revised formats are used.
+The new format is required for application due dates, JIT, and RPPR submissions on or after January 25, 2022.

 Are there additional documentation requirements with the revised format and instructions for the Other Support page?

 Yes.
 Beginning January 25, 2022, all principal investigators and other senior/key personnel are required to electronically sign the Other Support document, prior to its submission to NIH, certifying that the information is accurate and complete.
-NIH and SciENcv are currently developing an Other Support template, estimated to be rolled out, at the earliest, in 2022.
+NIH and SciENcv are currently developing an Other Support template, estimated to be rolled out sometime in 2022.
 When NIH transitions to the use of SciENcv to generate Other Support, the signature/certification will be integrated into that process.

 The revised formats require documentation of Person Months (Calendar/Academic/Summer) per budget period for each source of support listed, as well as for in-kind support, as applicable.
 In-kind support is included as a separate section on the Other Support form.

 If other support submissions include foreign activities and resources, recipients will be required to submit copies of contracts, grants, and any other agreement specific to senior/key personnel foreign appointments, affiliations, and/or employment with a foreign institution.
-The supporting copies must be included with the Other Support submission to NIH beginning January 25, 2022, but also must be made available upon request beginning May 25, 2021.
+The supporting copies must be included with the Other Support submission to NIH beginning January 25, 2022.
 Penn is operationalizing this as follows:

 - Foreign contracts and agreements to the PD/PI or key personnel in their individual capacity that are included in Other Support should be submitted to Penn’s Office of Research Services (ORS) with the Other Support/RPPR document.

-- Penn/ORS will assist with document translation as needed and will submit the forms to NIH if requested by the agency.
+- Penn/ORS will assist with document translation as needed and will submit the forms to NIH as requested by the agency.

 - When Penn is the subawardee, please submit Other Support documents to ORS for preview prior to sharing them with the prime sponsor.